Bone, Joint and Muscle Conditions

 Many children have slight side-to-side curves in their spines.
 They usually do not need treatment.
-In children with scoliosis, the bones of the spine (vertebrae) have greater than 10 degrees of tilt.
+In children with scoliosis, the bones of the spine (vertebrae) have greater than 10 degrees of curve.

-Between one and three of every 100 children have a measurable curve in their spines (more than 10 degrees of tilt on an X-ray) that does not have a known cause (idiopathic scoliosis).
-But only about two of every 1000 children ever gets a curve that is large enough to need treatment.
+Between 1 and 3 of every 100 children have idiopathic scoliosis (more than 10 degrees of tilt on an X-ray, with no known cause).
+But only about 2 of every 1,000 children ever develop a curve large enough to need treatment.

 Equal numbers of boys and girls have the smaller curves that need no treatment.
-Girls are seven times as likely as boys to have the larger curves in their backbones.
+Girls are 7 times as likely as boys to have the larger curves in their spines.

 Scoliosis at Seattle Children’s

 The Spine Program at Seattle Children’s brings together a team of specialists to treat every type of scoliosis in babies, children, teens and young adults using nonsurgical and surgical methods.
 We have treated thousands of children with scoliosis, and our team is known nationally for treating all kinds of spinal deformities in children.

 - The Spine Program team includes doctors, surgeons, physician assistants (PAs) and nurse practitioners (NPs) from Orthopedics and Sports Medicine.
 For more severe curves that are more difficult to correct and that affect the spinal cord and lungs, our orthopedic specialists often work with experts from Neurosciences and Pulmonary and Sleep Medicine.

 - We offer your child the support of an entire medical center.
 Based on your child’s needs, we involve specialists from other areas of Seattle Children’s, such as Adolescent Medicine, Rehabilitation Medicine and Pain Medicine.

 - If your child needs surgery, our pediatric orthopedic surgeons have expanded fellowship training in spine problems.